At 34 weeks pregnant, you might be feeling a little anxious now.

 Babywearing is very popular these days, as mamas discover their babies love to be held.

-A carrier means you can go for a walk, do some housework or play with your other children.
+Using a carrier means you can go for a walk, do some housework or play with your other children, while you hold your baby.

 Having your hands and arms free can help a lot, especially in the early weeks when your baby really wants to be close to you.